LSE Careers provides a comprehensive careers service for you as doctoral students and recent PhD graduates, helping you to:

 All job opportunities generated by the LSE Careers team are listed on our Career Hub vacancy list.
 Our Employer Engagement Team develop relationships with employers and are dedicated to advertising jobs and other part-time, full-time, European and international, internship and voluntary opportunities.
 You can search these by key word and follow your favourite employers to keep up to date with their recruitment activity.
 We list PhD jobsites for working in academia and working outside academia.

 One hour seminars on careers issues relevant to doctoral students run throughout the year.
-Find out when they are and how to book on our Events and courses page.
+Find out when they are and how to book on our Events and courses page of Career Hub.
 You can also find presentations from all our PhD careers seminars at PhD careers seminar slides.

 We post regularly on the PhD careers blog to keep you informed about our services, events and many career opportunities.